elys-network/elys/x/molecule/spec/README.md

 - Unit test to check final slippage on example values
 - Low liquidity coin and high liquidity coin (low liquidity coin won't be able to use full oracle price)
 - Once the user buys the major molecule TKN, it is automatically “ committed” in the commitment molecule to receive rewards
+- LPs should not lose underlying value as long as underlying tokens are recovered back to original status